-The Six Sigma approach is a high-quality management approach first used Motorola was introduced by Mr. Bill Smith.
-The Greek letter ‘Sigma’ means deviation.
-In mathematics, ‘Sigma’ is used for the term of standard deviation from its mean.Six Sigma is an analytical and data-driven process that uses a wide range of tools to achieve improvement.
-This approach aims at reducing variation in processes in turn providing consistent and desired outcomes.
+Six sigma is an analytical and data-driven process that uses a wide range of tools to achieve improvement.
+This approach aims at reducing variation in processes, in turn providing consistent and desired outcomes.
 It is a top-down and resource-intensive approach.
 It focuses on process improvement by controlling the 6 M's of the production process.
 It has integrated DMAIC Model for continuous improvement.
 Six-sigma is a highly effective method designed for achieving customer satisfaction.

-2. Six-Sigma Approach:
+Principles of the Six-Sigma Approach:

-- Define the problem:
+1. Define the problem:

-- Measure key Aspects:
+2. Measure key Aspects:

-- Analyze the Data:
+3. Analyze the Data:

-- Improve current Process:
+4. Improve current process:

 Previously done analysis helped in the determination of variation causing factors.
-Now, the approach demands rectification in the process.
+Now, the approach demands a rectification in process.
 This is done by developing a solution or solution set for a problem.
 Various options can be exercised to improve the current process.
 The most appropriate method can be selected for implementation on a large-scale basis.
-This implementation plan is designed to mitigate risk and specifics such as action to be taken, the person in charge, the person responsible for carrying out the procedure, and the inspection team are also mentioned.
+This implementation plan is designed to mitigate risk, and specifics such as action to be taken, a person in charge, the person responsible for carrying out the procedure, and the inspection team are also mentioned.
 This implementation plan is also discussed with the client to increase customer satisfaction and transparency for the successful completion of the project.